qpython-android/qpython.org/README.md

 QPython has QPython OS, QPython OL, QPython 3S, QPython 3L branches.

-This is the www.qpython.org website's project.
+This is the www.qpython.org website and documentation's project.

 ## More information